Bigg Boss 13: Rashami Desai's Brother Slams Arhaan Khan; Devoleena Bhattacharjee Calls Actor A Fraud

 Rashami’s Brother Slams Arhaan

 This statement shocked and disturbed the actress's family!
-Her brother Gaurav clarified that Rashami was never on road.
+Her brother Gaurav clarified that Rashami was never on the roads.
 He was quoted by Spotboye as saying, "My sister was never on road.
 I really don't understand why is he even talking such things about Rashami and damaging her image.
 This isn't normal to hear from your partner.
 Plus, the recent event that happened during the Weekend ka Vaar was very disturbing and now he talking about my sister being on road?
-I'm sorry but this is rubbish and very upsetting."
+I'm sorry but this is rubbish and very upsetting." (sic)

 Gaurav Shocked To Know Arhaan’s Marital Status

-There were also reports that Dil Se Dil Tak actress's brother and mother were never happy with Desai's proximity with Arhaan and were not in his favour.
+There were also reports that the Dil Se Dil Tak actress's brother and mother were never happy with Desai's proximity to Arhaan and were not in his favour.
 They had warned her to stay away from him.
-When asked Gautam if he was shocked with Arhaan's marital status, he said that indeed he was extremely shocked.
+When Gautam was asked if he was shocked with Arhaan's marital status, he replied in the affirmative.

 Devoleena Calls Arhaan A Fraud

-On the other hand, Rashami's good friend Devoleena Bhattacharjee is happy and thankful to Salman that he exposed him.
-She said that initially she thought the actor really loved Desai and wanted to propose her, but now she is worried as Arhaan is a fraud.
+On the other hand, Rashami's good friend Devoleena Bhattacharjee is happy and thankful to Salman that he exposed Arhaan.
+She said that initially she thought the actor really loved Desai and wanted to propose to her, but now she is worried as Arhaan is a fraud.
 She also added, "For me, if someone is a fraud, he will continue to be one.
 If I were in Rashami's place, I would never forgive Arhaan."

 The Actress Says…